Tech writers can code too

 Let’s see if we get what we expect.

-Do this: In the command line, enter gawk --csv -f datacenters.awk in.csv
+Do this: In the command line, enter gawk --csv -f datacenters.awk input.csv

-There's a data centre ready to serve databases
+There's a data centre ready to serve donuts

 for our customers around the globe: